Kundhan007/customer_assist_gen_ai/nestjs-backend/API_ROUTES.md

 - `POST /admin/kb` - Uploads a file to the knowledge base.
 - `DELETE /admin/kb/:id` - Deletes a specific entry from the knowledge base.

+## Users

+- `GET /users` - Retrieves a list of all users.
+- `GET /users/:id` - Retrieves a specific user by their ID.
+- `POST /users` - Creates a new user.
+- `PATCH /users/:id/email` - Updates a user's email.
+- `DELETE /users/:id` - Deletes a user and cascades to their policies/claims.
+- `GET /users/statistics` - Gets user statistics (total counts, role counts, recent registrations).

+## Policies

+- `POST /policies` - Creates a new policy for a user.
+- `GET /policies/:id` - Retrieves a specific policy by its ID.
+- `GET /policies/user/:userId` - Retrieves all policies for a specific user.
+- `PATCH /policies/:id` - Updates details of an existing policy (plan, coverage, etc.).
+- `DELETE /policies/:id` - Cancels/Deletes a policy.

+## Claim History

+- `GET /claim-history/user/:userId` - Retrieves the complete claim history for a given user, across all their policies.
+- `GET /claim-history/:claimId` - Retrieves detailed information for a single claim, including its full history and status.